 - Put the butter in a microwave-safe 2 cup measure (I use a Pyrex liquid measuring cup) and heat the butter for 30 seconds or until it is partially melted.
 Add the brown sugar and stir until smooth.

-- Put mixture in microwave and microwave for 2 minutes, stirring every 30 seconds (important!).
+- Put mixture in microwave and microwave for 1-2 minutes, stirring every 30 seconds (important!).
+Microwave times may vary.
+If the mixture lightens and pulls away from the side of the cup after the second round of 30 second heating, you can skip the second minute.
 Pour over the matzo.

 - Sprinkle chocolate chips evenly over hot caramel.
 Set a flat pan on top of the square pan to help hold in the heat.
 Let stand 5 minutes to soften chips, then spread softened chocolate chips over caramel.
 Sprinkle nuts over the top.